documents4j/documents4j/README.md

 Building the project
 --------------------
-This project was set up to allow running as many tests as possible without requiring MS Word.
-For this purpose, the project includes several rich stubs that step in place of the MS Word bridge.
-When you are building this project on a machine that does not run MS Windows or MS Word, you should build the project with the *no-office* profile which skips any tests that rely on an actual MS Word instance:
+This project was set up to allow running as many tests as possible without requiring MS Office.
+For this purpose, the project includes several rich stubs that step in place of the MS Office bridges.
+When you are building this project on a machine that with MS Windows and MS Office installed, you should build the project with the *ms-office* profile which triggers tests that rely on an actual MS Office instance:

 ```
-mvn clean package -Pno-office
+mvn clean package -Pms-office
 ```

-If Maven discovers that the build is not run on MS Windows, this profile will be activated by default.
 When you are testing native converters such as the MS Word bridge, do not forget to keep an eye on your task manager.
 Consider an alternative to the default task manager such as [Process Explorer](http://technet.microsoft.com/en-us/sysinternals/bb896653.aspx) for debugging purposes.
 For monitoring network connections, I recommend [TCPView](http://technet.microsoft.com/de-de/sysinternals/bb897437.aspx).

 Several time consuming operations such as building source code and javadoc artifacts as well as building the shaded jar for the standalone server are only executed when the *extras* profile is active: